A Lavish Edwardian Romance as also told in a book…

 Valentine’s Day Period Drama Blog Party 2021

 This post was added to Along the Brandywine‘s Valentine’s Day Period Drama Blog Party.
 Other posts with this cast include Maggie Smith in Death on the Nile and Evil Under the Sun.
 Judi Dench stars in Chocolat and Spectre.
 Helena Bonham Carter stars in The Crown (in a later season).
-Denholm Elliott stars in Alfie, Robin and Marian, Voyage of the Damned and Madame Sin.
-Fabia Drake starred in The Avengers.
+Denholm Elliott stars in Alfie, Robin and Marian, Voyage of the Damned, Madame Sin and Quest for Love.
 Simon Callow starred in Four Weddings and a Funeral, Doctor Who and in Outlander (in Season 1 and Season 2).
 Julian Sands starred in Oxford Blues.
 Rupert Graves stars in Death at a Funeral, Doctor Who and Ashes to Ashes.